t9k/apps/docs/README.md

 The Apps system consists of the following components:

 1.  **App Instance Controller (AIC):** Responsible for handling user requests for application installation and uninstallation.
-The AIC automatically deploys (installs) Apps in the cluster as Helm Releases or CRD Objects.
+The AIC automatically deploys (installs) Apps in the cluster as Helm Releases.
 2.  **App Server:** Provides application management APIs, including operations such as application registration, unregistration, and querying.
 3.  **t9k-app:** A command-line tool for administrators to register and unregister applications.
 4.  **User Console:** A web front-end for users to install, manage, and use Apps.